 Factors in Length of Time it Takes to Get to Blue Belt

-The average time it takes to obtain a blue belt is approximately 2-3 years.
+The average time it takes to obtain a blue belt is approximately 2-3 years depending on class attendance and sparring frequency.
 However, this length of time may vary based on the factors listed below.

-Grappling experience - Most practitioners with prior grappling experience, like wrestling or sambo, will naturally progress faster and get promoted sooner.
+- Grappling experience – Most practitioners with prior grappling experience, like wrestling, judo, or sambo, will naturally progress faster and get promoted sooner.

-Competition oriented - Your decision to compete in Jiu Jitsu tournaments will normally influence how fast your instructor promotes you.
+- Competition oriented – Your decision to compete in Jiu Jitsu tournaments will normally influence how fast your instructor promotes you.
 However, being competition oriented does not guarantee a faster promotion.
-Your instructor may actually hold you back if they believe you are not up to par with the competition in your division.
+This is especially true if you do not win when you compete; your instructor may actually hold you back if they believe you are not up to par with the competition in your division.

 The formality of belt promotions ranges between schools.
 Particular academies will want you to attend a minimal number of classes or follow their curriculum requirements before even considering your belt promotion.
 Additionally, some instructors will informally promote their students at the end of a class, while others will only offer promotions upon the successful completion of a belt exam.
 The list below are an example of a belt exam.